Compassionate Care for Feral Cats: Our Findings

 - Noise control is essential.
 We have white noise machines and recordings from their forest to mask unfamilar noises and make them feel more comfortable.
 This one is super important.

 - We have found that because these cats are used to a colony setting they are happier when they are housed with at least one other feral from the same colony.
 They find the most comfort when they are brought in at the same time, but we have added cats successfully days or weeks later (depending on health).
+We observe to make sure they get along.
 Obviously, we would never house intact males with pregnant, nursing or intact females. ;)

 Scenario 1: Intake

-The easiest and least stressful way to handle, treat, and care for feral cats is to wrap them in a blanket, making sure their head is covered completely (and that they can breathe).
+The easiest and least stressful way to handle, treat, and care for feral cats is to wrap them in a blanket or large towel, making sure their head is covered completely (and that they can breathe).
 You can then very carefully expose whatever area you need to examine or treat and do what you need to do.

 - When you first bring the cat in, they will be in a trap or cage of some sort.
 I sit at the entrance to the trap (facing the trap) and put a large blanket in my lap and then fold it over the top and sides of the trap entrance.
 The idea is to give them a dark, enclosed place to go that will automatically wrap them completely in the blanket and in your lap where you can do an intake exam and any treatments that are necessary.